SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 paths.
 Either you let us provide you with a full checkout solution (including both payer identification and payment menu) - meaning the payer themselves can choose how they'd like to pay.
 Or, you can decide to use the option for payments only.
-This means that you are in charge of collecting and storing the consumer data and the payment methods to be presented.
+This means that you are in charge of collecting and storing the payer data and the payment methods to be presented.

 Regardless of whether you choose